This article is dedicated to all the weird ones out there ✊

 After their call together the commenter wrote a follow-up message that said, “If Amazon had a people ranking system, I’d have to give Gary 5 stars.
 One can not help being impressed by someone who gets back to you so quickly and handles criticism so graciously.”

 The big take away from Gary is this.
-If you’re getting hated on for changing your nutrition habits don’t try and defend yourself or give facts about why Paleo is the best, grains are bad, or why Vegetarian is the healthiest way to eat.
-Instead, ask them if they’d like to sit down with you privately so you can discuss the changes that you’re making, why they’re important to you, and why you feel this will make you better friend, coworker, husband, wife, or whatever role you play for them.
+If you’re getting hated on for changing your nutrition habits don’t try and defend yourself or give facts about why what you’re doing is the best.
+Instead, ask them if they’d like to sit down with you privately so you can discuss the changes that you’re making, why they’re important to you, and why you feel this will make you a better friend, coworker, husband, wife, or whatever role you play for them.

 - Are they a healthy person?

 Family Is The Tough One